timroes/mongodb-vagrant/README.md

 How to use
 ----------

- * Type `vagrant up` in the directory
+ * Type `vagrant up` in the directory .. and wait some minutes.
- * Wait for it to initialize
- * Type `./mongo ` to enter the MongoDB shell
+ * Type `./mongo ` to enter the MongoDB shell.

 Also the MongoDB inside the vagrant VM will now listen to your localhost:27017, so you can use any other preferred tool to access it (beside the provided mongo shell).

 If you want to have access to other MongoDB executables hit `vagrant ssh` to access the shell of the VM.